AHaliq/advpl-report/sections/problems.typ

 - $2_b$: diagonal to identification (under equivalence coercion)
 - $4$: composition of the above two is identity and that this is proof irrelevant

-Despite the benefit that `Trocq` allows weaker structures, lets say if I were to proof transfer something that only requires level `(1,0)` theres not even a map from `nat` to `BigN` defined in the coq library.
+Despite the benefit that `Trocq` allows weaker structures, even if we were to proof transfer something that only requires level `(1,0)`, a map from `nat` to `BigN` does not exist in the coq bignum library.

 Thus in this project, we only managed to define the diagonal for `BigN` and `nat` and not the map due to the complexity of how `BigN` is defined with a macro over `ZnZ`.